 The Waste to Fuel technology produces biofuels from the Organic Fraction of Municipal Solid Waste (OFMSW), made up of leftover kitchen waste.
-At Eni's Renewable Energy and Environmental R&D Centre in Novara it was designed, developed and patented the first of its type in the world.
-A continuous pilot plant was built at the end of 2018, at the Gela biorefinery, and assigned to Eni Rewind: it can process about 700 kg of OFMSW per day.
-The Waste to Fuel process produces 3% to 16% di bio-oil (depending on the composition of the original feedstock).
-This can be used directly as low sulphur fuel for shipping or refined to create high-performance biofuels.
-The process also creates gas (mainly biomethane and CO2) and up to 95% of water which, once purified, can be reused for irrigation or within production cycles.
+At Eni's Research Centre in Novara it was designed, developed and patented the first of its type in the world.
+A continuous pilot plant was built at the end of 2018 at the Gela biorefinery and was managed by Eni Rewind until April 2022, in compliance with the authorisation granted for research facilities.
+The Waste to Fuel process produces a bio-oil that can be used for sea transport, due to its low sulphur content, or refined into high performance advanced biofuels.
+The process also releases up to 60% of water, which, once purified, can be reused in production cycles.
 Other than waste, Waste to Fuel can treat sewage sludge, plant waste, waste from the agri-food industry and large-scale distribution.

-Italy collects about 30 million tonnes of waste every year, of which 14 million tonnes is correctly separated.
+Italy collects about 30 million tonnes of waste every year, of which 18 million tonnes is correctly separated.
 Of this, about 7 million tonnes is OFMSW.
 By promoting the increased and more accurate separation of kitchen waste, this figure could reach 10 million tonnes of OFMSW.
 Currently, it's mainly used to produce compost for agriculture and, to a lesser extent, biogas.
 An increasingly important sector, but with a rising cost for the community.
 By combining a well-managed separated waste collection and more Waste to Fuel plants across Italy, we could in theory obtain about a billion litres of bio-oil annually, equivalent to about 6 million barrels of crude oil per year.
-It would be like discovering a small oil deposit without having to drill a well, and, above all, without emitting any new CO2.
+It would be like discovering a small oil deposit without having to drill a well, and, above all, without emitting additional CO2 into the environment.
 With a single operation, we could make a major contribution to Italy's energy security and, at the same time, reduce the quantity of waste and greenhouse gas emissions.